Urban Screech-Owl Project

 Objectives

-The Eastern Screech-Owl (EASO; Megascops asio) is the first focal species of our Urban Raptor Project, which seeks to understand raptor habitat use and population dynamics in regions experiencing urbanization and land use change.
-In rapidly growing regions, obtaining a better understanding of how land use affects species occurrence is critical so that these important predators can persist for generations to come!
+The Eastern Screech-Owl (EASO; Megascops asio) is the focal species of our Urban Raptor Project, with goals to understand raptor habitat use and population dynamics in regions experiencing urbanization and land use change.
+In rapidly growing regions, obtaining a better understanding of how land use affects raptors is critical so these important predators can persist for generations to come!

-Despite ranging across eastern North America, many aspects of EASO life history is unknown, as is the case with most owls.
+Despite ranging across eastern North America, the life of EASO is poorly understood, as is the case with most owls.

-EASO inhabit many regions with high human input in areas that are suburban or urban.
-These environments have an effect on the species that persist there and the structure of ecosystems.
+EASO inhabit many regions with high human activity, including some suburban and urban areas.
+While these environments have an effect on the species that persist there and the structure of ecosystems, the field of urban ecology is still growing.

 Raptors are not all affected equally by urbanization–some species do well and some don’t.
 How the EASO fares is largely not known.
-Citizen science data from Northwest Arkansas suggests the species may be disappearing from suburban and urban environments in the region.
+Citizen science data from some regions (e.g. Northwest Arkansas) suggests EASO may be disappearing from suburban and urban environments–sometimes even when plentiful greenspace is available!

 Project Map